arturoidelgado1998/CS172_Assignment1/README.md

 This will bring up the inverted list for the term 'human', the document in which it appears, in this case, 'AP890321-0001', the TERMID 'human', the DOCID: 19049, the term frequency in the document, and the positions of the term.

+To run the program to list the term only use:

+`py .\read_index.py --term human`

+This will return the `TERMID`, the total number of times it has appeared througout the documents, and the number of total documents containing the term.

+To run the program to list the document only use:

+`py .\read_index.py --doc AP890321-0001`

+This will return the `DOCID` and the total number of turns contained in the document.